 \subsection{Pre-Trained CLIP as Intermediate Model}

 In our experiments, we always began by training an intermediate model $f_{\hat\theta}$ using the same architecture as the final model $\theta_{\mathrm{final}}$. $f_{\hat\theta}$ was trained exclusively on the labeled dataset and then used to generate pseudo labels and select a subset from the extra dataset.
-However, when dealing with a generated or external dataset that already comes with labels, training an intermediate model specifically for selection undermines the data selection process's intended benefits, primarily to reduce computational and time complexity.
-In application scenarios where the size of the labeled dataset $\mathcal{S}_l$ is also limited, likely, the intermediate model can not be trained with high accuracy, leading to large amounts of inaccurate pseudo labels.
+However, when dealing with a generated or external dataset that already comes with labels, training an intermediate model specifically for selection undermines the intended benefits of the data selection process, primarily to reduce computational and time complexity.
+In application scenarios where the size of the labeled dataset $\mathcal{S}_l$ is limited, likely, the intermediate model can not be trained with high accuracy, leading to large amounts of inaccurate pseudo labels.

-To address these issues, we study the feasibility of using an alternative pre-trained model in LCS to perform data selection, specifically leveraging the CLIP model for extracting image embeddings \cite{radford2021learning}.
+To address these issues, we investigate the feasibility of utilizing an alternative pre-trained model in LCS for data selection, specifically by leveraging the CLIP model to extract image embeddings \cite{radford2021learning}.
 CLIP, trained on a vast array of internet images and text, offers a rich and versatile feature space that can be utilized without additional training.
 By using the capabilities of pre-trained CLIP, we can bypass the intermediate step of training a model from scratch, thereby streamlining the selection process and further enhancing overall efficiency.
-This substitution allows us to select a relevant subset without having to train an intermediate model from scratch.
+This substitution enables us to select a relevant subset without requiring the training of an intermediate model from scratch.
 Our experiments indicate that using CLIP for data selection yields results that are comparable to those obtained using the trained intermediate model, both in terms of standard and robust accuracies.
-Figure \ref{fig:comparison_clip} shows our result when using CLIP instead of the previous intermediate model for data selection.
+Figure \ref{fig:comparison_clip} shows the result when using CLIP instead of the previous intermediate model for unlabeled data selection in SSAT.